 Many of the local Salvation Army resources are administered from Family Services Centers.
 These DuPage locations offer help to those in need by offering several assistance programs and services.

-- Emergency assistance, including financial, provided by many Salvation Army Family Services Center in Illinois includes rent assistance, emergency food pantry, information and referral services, job training opportunities, clothing, and seasonal assistance.
+- Emergency assistance, including financial, provided by many Salvation Army Family Services Center in Illinois includes rent assistance, emergency food pantry, as well as funds for heating or energy bills Staff also give out information and referral services, job training opportunities, clothing, and seasonal assistance.
 Also learn about heating bill programs and where to get oil from.

 - Free Christmas assistance includes food baskets, Toy Shop, Christmas dinners, Adopt-a-Family program, and Angel Tree.
 Find more on money or gifts for Christmas.

 - Other seasonal programs offered are Coats for Kids program, Prison Toy program, Summer meals, and Thanksgiving turkeys and food baskets.

 Many of these programs, in particular the Christmas services, are paid for by donations.
 Money is collected from the Christmas kettles, United Way funding, local businesses and mail appeals.
 As indicated, the Salvation Army relies heavily on volunteers.
 Just a few of those volunteer programs offered are Dress-a-Doll and Dress-a-Bear program, Toy Shop, of serving of free holiday meals.
 They also partner with free charitable Christmas tree programs as well as help with Wrapping gifts, Basket Distribution, and services such as Meals on Wheels.